jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### - Lab

-  * Download and install these linux distributions in virtual box using the screen shot tool to submit jpeg files
+  * Download the Linux and BSD based distors below and install them in VirtualBox.
+Use the VirtualBox screenshot tool for taking screen shots within a virtual machine.
+The images are saved to / / / /.
     + Debian Based
+        - Ubuntu 15.04 Desktop 64-bit
+        - Linux Mint 17 64-bit
+        - XUbuntu 15.04 Desktop 64-bit
+        - Lubuntu 15.04 Desktop 64-bit

-    + Fedora Based
+    + Red Hat Based
+        - Fedora 21
+        - Fedora 22
+        - Centos 7.x
+        - One Fedora spin of your choice
     + BSD based